microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 the issuer is *not* guaranteed to know of all the concurrent changes that will be sequenced prior to its undo.
-This means that with this approach, as far as this concurrency case is concerned, a client *can* get stuck trying to undo a change.
+This means that with this approach, as far as this concurrency case is concerned, a client *can* get stuck repeatedly trying to undo a change.

 ##### Update by Peer